Coltsfoot

 • Calms bronchial spasms and may ease persistent coughing fits

-• Creates a protective coating over inflamed mucous membranes for lasting relief
+• Creates a protective coating over inflamed mucous membranes

 Safety note: Use coltsfoot mindfully and in moderation.
 Consult a healthcare professional before regular use, particularly if you have liver concerns.
 Certain compounds may pose risks with excessive consumption2.